 6. Avoid Using Battery Saver Mode On Laptop

-The microphone and other parts often get less power when a laptop is set to power-saving mode.
+When a laptop is set to power-saving mode, the microphone and other parts often get less power.
 If this happens, the microphone might not get enough power to work properly, which could cause problems like echoes or input.

 When the microphone in Discord isn’t getting enough power, it might be unable to filter out background noise and other sounds as well as it should.
 It can cause an “echo effect,” where the sound from the speaker is picked up by the microphone and sent back to the speaker, making a loop of sound.